ZySec-AI/project-zysec/README.md

 ## Acknowledgements

-Special thanks to the HuggingFace and LangChain communities for their inspiration and contributions to the field of AI and cybersecurity.
+Special thanks to the HuggingFace and LangChain communities for their inspiration and contributions to the field of AI.
 Their pioneering work continues to inspire projects like ZySec AI.